comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/bedrock.md

 ### Configuring Opik

-To start tracking your Gemini LLM calls, you'll need to have both the `opik` and `boto3`.
+To start tracking your Bedrock LLM calls, you'll need to have both the `opik` and `boto3`.
 You can install them using pip:

 ```bash
 pip install opik boto3